sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 * Before Submit
 * After Submit

-#### Conditional Logic for Fields (PRO)
+#### ⭐ Conditional Logic for Fields (PRO)

-You can also use the PRO version of the plugin to show, hide, and set a field as required based on multiple conditions 🚀.
+**NEW:** You can also use the **PRO version** of the plugin to show, hide, and set a field as required based on multiple conditions 🚀.
+We also give you the option to perform no action at all if one or more of the conditions you set is not fulfilled.

-For example, set a VAT field to be required if the customer selects the company checkbox. **You can also**:
+For example, set a VAT field to be required if the customer selects the company checkbox or is from a specified country. **You can also**:

-Enable conditional logic (show or hide) for fields based on other fields values (checkbox, radio, select).
+Enable conditional logic (show, hide, set as required or perform no action) for fields based on:

-#### Conditional Logic for Shipping Methods (PRO)
+#### 🧩 Shipping Methods

-Enable conditional logic (show or hide) for fields based on selected shipping method.
+Enable conditional logic (show, hide, set as required or perform no action) for fields based on selected shipping method.

+#### 🧩 Payment Methods

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on selected payment method.

-#### Conditional Logic for Products and Categories (PRO)
+#### 🧩 Products and Categories in Cart

-Enable conditional logic (show or hide) for fields based on products and/or categories in the cart, i.e.:
+Enable conditional logic (show, hide, set as required or perform no action) for fields based on products and/or categories in the cart, i.e.:

 * Show engraving field for jewelery category
 * Show delivery date option only for physical products
 * Show VAT Number for digital goods
 * Hide address fields for digital goods

+#### 🧩 Cart value

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on product value in cart.

+#### 🧩 Flexible Checkout Fields plugin fields

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on other fields added with Flexible Checkout Fields.

+#### 🧩 Flexible Product plugin fields

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on other fields added with Flexible Product Fields.

+#### 🧩 Default WooCommerce plugin fields

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on default Woo fields.

+#### 🧩 User role

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on the user role.

+#### 🧩 Date

+Enable conditional logic (show, hide, set as required or perform no action) for fields based on the date you select.

 This plugin is compatible with variable products.

 You can set many conditions (OR) under one or more condition groups (AND) for each field.
 The conditional logic feature will help you in advanced WooCommerce checkout page customization 🎉!

-> **Upgrade to Flexible Checkout Fields PRO**<br />
+> ⭐ **Upgrade to Flexible Checkout Fields PRO**<br />
-> Get all PRO features and priority e-mail support.
-[Upgrade Now →](https://www.wpdesk.net/products/flexible-checkout-fields-pro-woocommerce/?utm_source=wporg&utm_medium=link&utm_campaign=wporg-fcf)
+> Get all PRO features and priority e-mail support. ⭐ [Upgrade to PRO →](https://www.wpdesk.net/products/flexible-checkout-fields-pro-woocommerce/?utm_source=wporg&utm_medium=link&utm_campaign=wporg-fcf)

 ### Flexible Checkout Fields in a nutshell